Jack12816/greppy/README.md

 Greppy is a top layer framework which builds upon the Express framework.
 It extends the functionality of Express and increases the reuseability of common parts from your application.
-Further it standardizes a application directory structure which helps you to manage large code bases.
+Further it standardizes a application directory structure, which helps you to manage large code bases.

 For more details take a look at [greppy.org](http://greppy.org) or the [Greppy API](http://greppy.org/docs).